OUT-LAW NEWS 3 min. read

 A recent decision by the Court of Appeal in England & Wales highlights that judicial remedies cannot be used to unwind or amend regulated mortgages, an expert has said.

-Michael Reading of Pinsent Masons was commenting after the Court of Appeal dismissed a legal challenge brought by a group of borrowers arguing they were forced to pay “an unduly high variable rate” on their mortgages after the 2008 financial crisis, rendering them so-called ‘mortgage prisoners’.
+Michael Reading of Pinsent Masons was commenting after the Court of Appeal dismissed a legal challenge brought by a group of borrowers arguing they were forced to pay “an unduly high variable rate” on their mortgages after the 2008 financial crisis, rendering them as a class of bank customers known as ‘mortgage prisoners’.

 A mortgage prisoner is a borrower who is unable to switch to a new mortgage deal, even when they are up to date with payments, because they cannot meet affordability tests or because no lender will take them on.
 Mortgage prisoners are often trapped paying higher variable interest rates than mainstream mortgage customers because they can’t shop around for a new rate.